mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 And then, this Chapter One is also divided into two sections.
 [The first] is called [...]
 “One Mind and Its Two Aspects.”

+> I. One Mind and Its Two Aspects
+>
 > The revelation of the true meaning [...] by [...] that the principle of One Mind has two aspects.
 One is the aspect of Mind in terms of the Absolute [...], and the other is the aspect of Mind in terms of phenomena [...].
 Each of these two aspects embraces all states of existence.
 Why?
 Because these two aspects are mutually inclusive.

 The last sentence is translated in a different way according to D. T. Suzuki.
 He says, "Both are so closely interrelated that one cannot be separated from the other."